patnamvamsi/CryptoMarketData/README.md

 ## How to set up and run
 Prerequisites:
 1. Timescale DB installed and running.
+2. Rename app/config/config_template.py to app/config/config.py and add relavant keys
-2. Run the initial setup script from app/db/timescaledb/scripts/setup_db.sql
+3. Run the initial setup script from app/db/timescaledb/scripts/setup_db.sql
+4. Run intialise.py

 Steps to run as a service:
 cd <your_project_location>/CryptoMarketData/app/